silvareal/info-educatie-judet-44RT/README.md

         Status: REMOVED
         }

-        -remove adding more pictures on news ( update and delete )
+        -remove adding more pictures on news ( update and delete ){
+        Status: Complete,
+        Notes: Removed it
+        }

         -that being said, make the application for mod page